ZeeshanAhmed92/Document_Analyzer_Streamlit_App/output.md

 REDUCATE-

 **Image Description:**
-The image shows the word "REDUCATE_" in capital letters on a white background.
-The letter "R" is in green, while the other letters and the underscore are in dark blue.
+The image contains the word "REDUCATE_" with the letter "R" in green and the rest of the letters along with an underscore in dark blue.
+The text is on a white background.
 ```
 ![Image 1](page1_img1.png)